Microsoft: Financial

 In November 2018, the company won a $480 million military contract with the U.S. government to bring augmented reality (AR) headset technology into the weapon repertoires of American soldiers.
 The two-year contract may result in follow-on orders of more than 100,000 headsets, according to documentation describing the bidding process.
 One of the contract's tag lines for the augmented reality technology seems to be its ability to enable "25 bloodless battles before the 1st battle", suggesting that actual combat training is going to be an essential aspect of the augmented reality headset capabilities.

 Subsidiaries

 Microsoft is an international business.
 As such, it needs subsidiaries present in whatever national markets it chooses to harvest.
 An example is Microsoft Canada, which it established in 1985.
 Other countries have similar installations, to funnel profits back up to Redmond and to distribute the dividends to the holders of MSFT stock.

-Ownership

-The 10 largest shareholders of Microsoft in early 2024 were: